• What is a Vignere Cipher?

 In the Widget Designer, type “Horizontal Box” in the palette panel on the left and drag into the design window.

 Press the “x” to the left of the search field.
-Drag an image and text block from the Palette menu into the newly created Horizontal Box
+Drag an image block and a text block from the Palette panel into the newly created Horizontal Box

 Once you are happy with your image, set the padding and alignment of your collectable items in the Slot menu above to space your image away from the edge of the screen and textbox.